Camino Frances Stages : My Step By Step Daily Guide for Walking the Camino de Santiago

 Scallop Shells for sale on the Camino Frances

-My Stages Along The Camino Frances
+My Camino Frances Stages

 The Camino Frances, also called the French Way, is the most iconic of all the Camino routes.
 It spans nearly 800 kilometres from Saint-Jean-Pied-de-Port in France to Santiago de Compostela in Spain.